Sussex Housing & Care Privacy Notice

 If someone is requesting information on your behalf, they will need written confirmation from you to evidence your consent for us to release this, and proof of ID.

-We have 30 days within which to provide you with the information you’ve asked for.
+We have one month within which to provide you with the information you’ve asked for.

 In response to SAR’s, we will provide you with a copy of the information we hold that related to you.
 This will not generally include information about your property such as repair logs, contractor visits, or general property maintenance information as this is unlikely to constitute your ‘personal information’.